Haussmann's renovation of Paris: Earlier attempts to modernise the city

 Napoleon Bonaparte also had ambitious plans for rebuilding the city.
 He began work on a canal to bring fresh water to the city and began work on the Rue de Rivoli, beginning at the Place de la Concorde, but was able to extend it only to the Louvre before his downfall.
 "If only the heavens had given me twenty more years of rule and a little leisure," he wrote while in exile on Saint Helena, "one would vainly search today for the old Paris; nothing would remain of it but vestiges."

 The medieval core and plan of Paris changed little during the restoration of the monarchy through the reign of King Louis-Philippe (1830–1848).
-It was the Paris of the narrow and winding streets and foul sewers described in the novels of Balzac and Victor Hugo.
-In 1833, the new prefect of the Seine under Louis-Philippe, Claude-Philibert Barthelot, comte de Rambuteau, made modest improvements to the sanitation and circulation of the city.
-He constructed new sewers, though they still emptied directly into the Seine, and a better water supply system.
-He constructed 180 kilometres of sidewalks, a new street, rue Lobau; a new bridge over the Seine, the pont Louis-Philippe; and cleared an open space around the Hôtel de Ville.
-He built a new street the length of the Île de la Cité and three additional streets across it: rue d'Arcole, rue de la Cité and rue Constantine.
-To access the central market at Les Halles, he built a wide new street (today's rue Rambuteau) and began work on the Boulevard Malesherbes.
-On the Left Bank, he built a new street, rue Soufflot, which cleared space around the Panthéon, and began work on the rue des Écoles, between the École Polytechnique and the Collège de France.
+It was the Paris of the narrow and winding streets and foul sewers described in the novels of Balzac and Hugo.
+In 1833, the new prefect of Seine under Louis-Philippe, Claude-Philibert Barthelot, comte de Rambuteau, made modest improvements to the sanitation and circulation of the city.
+He had new sewers constructed, though they still emptied directly into the Seine, and a better water supply system.

+He constructed 180 kilometres of sidewalks, a new street, Rue Lobau; a new bridge over the Seine, the Pont Louis-Philippe; and cleared an open space around the Hôtel de Ville.
+He built a new street the length of the Île de la Cité and three additional streets across it: Rue d'Arcole, Rue de la Cité and Rue Constantine.
+To access the central market at Les Halles, he built a wide new street (today's Rue Rambuteau) and began work on Boulevard Malesherbes.
+On the Left Bank, he built a new street, Rue Soufflot, which cleared space around the Panthéon, and began work on the Rue des Écoles, between the École polytechnique and the Collège de France.

 Rambuteau wanted to do more, but his budget and powers were limited.
-He did not have the power to easily expropriate property to build new streets, and the first law which required minimum health standards for Paris residential buildings was not passed until April 1850, under Louis-Napoléon Bonaparte, then president of the Second French Republic.
+He did not have the power to easily expropriate property to build new streets, and the first law which required minimum health standards for Paris residential buildings was not passed until April 1850, under Louis-Napoléon Bonaparte, then president of the French Second Republic.